hvoss-techfak/AutoForge/README.md

 For this simply go to the [Huggingface](https://huggingface.co/spaces/hvoss-techfak/Autoforge) space and pull the docker container for this project (upper right corner -> three dots -> "run locally")

 ## Example
-All examples use only the 13 BambuLab Basic filaments, currently available in Hueforge 0.8.9, the background color is set to black.
+All examples use only the 27 BambuLab Basic PLA filaments, currently available in Hueforge 0.9.0, the background color is set to black.
 The pruning is set to a maximum of 8 color and 20 swaps, so each image uses at most 8 different colors and swaps the filament at most 20 times.
 <div style="display: flex; justify-content: center; gap: 20px;">
   <div style="text-align: center;">